tonethar/IGME-330-Master/notes/5-write-some-code.md

   - except that it will call `drawArc(...)`
 - `drawRandomALine()` will function similarly to `drawRandomRect()`:
   - except that it will call `drawLine(...)`
+- Hints:
+  - similar to `createRectangles`, you will need `createArcs` and `createLines` variables
+  - test your code frequently, at each step, just like we did in the last part

 <hr>